Maryam Salimi

-Maryam Salimi (20 January 1978) is a writer, journalist, communications scholar and expert in visual communications particularly in infographics and news graphics.
+Maryam Salimi (born 20 January 1978) is a writer, journalist, communications scholar, and expert in visual communications, particularly in infographics and news graphics.

 Early life

-She received her PhD in social communications, her master's degree in graphics and journalism and her bachelor's degree in public relations.
-Her master's thesis focused on news graphics and infographics and her dissertation was centered around data journalism which was studied in detail for the first time in Iran.
+She received her PhD in social communications, her master's degree in graphics and journalism, and her bachelor's degree in public relations.
+Her master's thesis focused on news graphics and infographics, and her dissertation was centered around data journalism.

 Career

-She currently lectures in Islamic Azad University, Soore University and University of Applied Science and Technology.
-Salimi is a member of educational content and book graphics task force in Organization for Educational Research and Planning related to Ministry of Education and is one of the authors of Visual Literacy Book for tenth grade.
-She is the media consultant for many organizations, article advisor of a number of scientific journals and is the mediator/facilitator in student festivals.
+She had lectured at Islamic Azad University, Soore University, and the University of Applied Science and Technology.
+Salimi is a member of the educational content and book graphics task force in the Organization for Educational Research and Planning related to the Ministry of Education.

-Salimi is the head of news graphics and infographics teams in Nasim News Agency and in cooperation with Behrouz Mazloumifar (her spouse), she has produced more than 1000 static infographics and recently a number of interactive ones.
-She has worked in the field of data journalism (written and visual) for 20 years and public relations for 17 years.

-She has started working in publications from Khabar Newspaper and has worked for Bavar weekly, Toseeh newspaper, Abrar Economic newspaper, Donya-e-Eqtesad newspaper, Public Relations monthly and Honar-e-Hashtom quarterly as a journalist, reporter, assistant editor, caricaturist, graphic artist and arts director.
+She has worked in publications with Khabar, Abrar Economic, Donya-e-Eqtesad, Public Relations, and Honar-e-Hashtom.
 She has also worked with Fars News Agency for 12 years and Tasnim News Agency from 2013.
+She is the media consultant for many organizations, article advisor of a number of scientific journals, and is the facilitator in student festivals.
+Salimi with Behrouz Mazloumifar (her spouse) has produced more than 1000 static infographics.

-Salimi along with a group of artists and designers in news and infographics set up the first infographics exhibition in the 20th Press Festival (11 March 2013).
-She held the first official news and infographics training course in Bureau of Media Studies and Planning (affiliated to press section of the Ministry of Culture and Islamic Guidance) in September 2014.
+Salimi, along with other artists, set up an infographics exhibition in the 20th Press Festival on 11 March 2013.
+She held a news and infographics training course in the Bureau of Media Studies and Planning (affiliated with the press section of the Ministry of Culture and Islamic Guidance) in September 2014.
 She has introduced News and Infographics 2 (Interactive) during the press exhibition in 2014 and 2015.